 A Miramar list?
 It used to be that you could click on the link that follows & get to the relevant Miramar page.
 But no longer!
 The new procedure must be to go to Miramar (here) & log in (you must be registered to view any page).
 And once you are logged in, return to this page & the following link should work for you:- Here.
 Just 9 vessels it would seem.
 But the real total must be rather higher, 11 at least, since Miramar do not reference Margarita, nor the 2nd vessel ready when Margarita was launched, which I think was Magdalena (1 ex p.216).
 (11)

 I will add below the names of vessels constructed by 'John Knox' - as I happen to spot references to them.
 In a table in build date sequence.

 An iron sailing (cargo) ship.
-Per 1 (1884 launch ref., p.
-186, see left).
+Per 1 (1884 launch ref., in blue, ex The Marine Engineer, Oct.
+1, 1884).
 75 ft. long, extra heavily rigged.
 Built for 'J. O. Iliffe', of London, to the order of Messrs Pile & Co., also of London.
 Fully completed at the time of launch - christened by Miss Ord, of Durham.
 Built for the River Plate trade.
 Maiden voyage would seem to have been to Buenos Ayres.
 No Miramar listing, that I can see.
-All I have seen is at 1, actually the data is available as an image at left.
 Can you add to or correct the above?
 Or provide a ship image?

 150 (or 149 or 160) tons